But February made me shiver

 On January 25, 1958, Holly and the Crickets would make their second appearance on The Ed Sullivan Show.
 They would perform in Honolulu on January 27 and then depart for a week long Australian tour.

-In February of 1958 the Crickets would play 50 concerts in 25 days in the United Kingdom.
+In February of 1958 the Crickets would play an astounding 50 concerts in 25 days in the United Kingdom.
 That same month, Holly's debut solo album was released.

 Once they returned to the States, the Crickets would join Alan Freed's "Big Beat Show" tour for 41 appearances.
 In April, Decca released "That'll Be The Day," despite having cut Buddy.
 In May, there was a new recording session in Clovis.
 Buddy hired Tommy Allsup to play lead guitar and "It's So Easy" and "Heartbeat" were produced.
 Buddy was happy with Allsup and invited him to join The Crickets.
 In June, Buddy traveled alone to New York to record solo.
 Not having The Crickets, he was backed by a jazz and R&B band, recording "Now We're One" and Bobby Darin's "Early In The Morning."

 Prior to his departure to New York, Holly had found out that his hometown girlfriend had left him for a friend.
 He would not be in a serious relationship again until his New York trip, when he met Maria Elena Santiago.
-He asked her out on their first introduction, she accepted and on their first date, Buddy proposed.
-She accepted and the two were married on August 15, 1958.
+He asked her out on their first introduction and she agreed.
+On their first date, Buddy proposed, she accepted and the two were married on August 15, 1958.

 While in New York, Buddy took his new bride to music venues, where he told her that he wanted to learn fingerstyle flamenco guitar and collaborate between rock and roll and soul singing.
 He dreamt of making an album with Ray Charles and Mahalia Jackson.
 To feed his dreams of working in film, he registered at Lee Strasburg's Actors Studio.